 - Some puppies become afraid of all other dogs after being attacked once.

-- A bad exposure in your puppy’s fear period can turn into a long-term phobia.
+- A bad exposure in a puppy’s fear period can turn into a long-term phobia.

 - Dogs might avoid areas where they were injured once, like a corner of the yard that housed a hidden beehive.

 Single-event learning is unlikely in most traditional training contexts (you won’t teach your dog a reliable sit command in just one repetition, sorry).
 It does have implications for a puppy’s socialization though.
 Err on the side of caution when exposing your dog to new situations.
 Remember that quality of experience matters more than quantity.

 How can I help my dog learn most effectively?

 Aim for an optimal level of stress or arousal